LarsBehrenberg/100-days-of-code/log.md

 **Thoughts**: The last two days I spent uploading and connecting my blog with a first post.
 I haven't coded it myself, but made a few changes to the design.
 Just wanted to start posting stuff until I create my own completed blog.
 One thing I have noticed is that I would start coding for an hour, but then end up deleting the code that I worked on for an hour, just because I didn't like it in the end..
 I will try and set a goal for what I want to achieve during that hour everyday from now on, maybe that will help.

 **Link(s) to work**: [blog.larsbehrenberg.com](https://blog.larsbehrenberg.com/)

+### Day 13: December 21, 2019

+**Today's Progress**: Finished setting up the server with express.js for my FaceRecognitionAPIProject built with react

+**Thoughts**: I need to focus on one thing at a time.
+So for today I finished setting up the express server for the FaceRecognitionAPIProject built with React, I have started a while ago and really needs to be finished.
+Tomorrow working on connecting the server to front-end.

+**Link(s) to work**: [FaceRecognitionAPIProject](https://github.com/LarsBehrenberg/ZeroToMastery-Projects/tree/master/face-recognition)